BAR-NuttyB-collective/.github/profile/README.md

 # 🦖 collective NuttyB

 A community-driven home for the modern Raptors/Scavengers PvE experience in Beyond All Reason (BAR).

+**What is NuttyB?** NuttyB Raptors is a different flavor from vanilla BAR tailored for a Defense Survival Game experience, allowing a challenging but fair gameplay with better replayability.
+It features fun & challenging game modes, tweaked units & buildings, special commander upgrades, and all extra units & buildings from the game.

-We improve, document, and distribute the evolving “collective NuttyB” configuration, guides, and tooling so that players, developers, and doc writers have a single place to start.
+We improve, document, and distribute the evolving "collective NuttyB" configuration, guides, and tooling so that players, developers, and doc writers have a single place to start.

 ## 🎮 Quickstart for Players